Anusha2710/Kubernetes-Zero-to-Hero/K8s_Basics.md

 - scheduler- schedules pods or resources on k8s
 - etcd - key value stores. stores all info of cluster
 - controller manager- manager for k8s inbuilt controllers like relica sets are running or not
-- cloud controller manager- manages cluster resources into cloud providers
+- cloud controller manager- manages cluster resources into cloud providers like terraform